HEnquist/camillagui-backend/README.md

 python main.py
 ```

-The gui should now be available at http://localhost:5000/gui/index.html
+The gui should now be available at: http://localhost:5000/gui/index.html

+If accessing the gui from a different machine, replace "localhost" by the IP or hostname of the machine running the gui server.